santoslab/case-tool-assessment-4/readme.md

 * As the thread executes it places data / messages its output ports.
 When the task execution is complete, the infrastructure releases the output port content to the communication infrastructure.
-* Each thread has two entry points for the application code: (1) an Initialize Entry Point to provide initial values of application variables, to provide initial values for output data ports (required), and to (optionally) provide messages on output event ports, and (2) a Compute Entry Point corresponding to cyclic application behavior (the entry point represents one cycle of functionality).
+* Each thread has two entry points for the application code: (1) an Initialize Entry Point to provide initial values for application variables, to provide initial values for output data ports (required), and to (optionally) provide messages on output event ports, and (2) a Compute Entry Point corresponding to cyclic application behavior (the entry point represents one cycle of functionality).